Saturation-based Boolean conjunctive query answering and rewriting for the guarded quantification fragments: Top-variable inference system

 Unlike the \textbf{S-Res} rule, Condition 2b.~in the \textbf{P-Res} rule includes the case of~$n=1$, meaning that the pre-requisites for Conditions~2a.~and 2b.~are not exclusive.
-Although when~$n = 1$, using either Condition~2a.~or 2b.~in the application of \textbf{P-Res} rule to the main premise derives the same conclusion, the mechanism is different: Condition~2a.~considers the situation when the \textbf{P-Res} rule is reduced to a \emph{binary \textbf{S-Res} rule}, but Condition~2b.~considers the partial inferences when the main premise contains only one \textbf{P-Res} eligible literal.
+Though when~$n = 1$, using either Condition~2a.~or 2b.~to the main premise derives the same conclusion, the mechanism is different: Condition~2a.~considers the situation when the \textbf{P-Res} rule is reduced to a \emph{binary \textbf{S-Res} rule}, but Condition~2b.~considers the partial inferences when the main premise contains only one \textbf{P-Res} eligible literal.
+Both mechanisms are useful in practice: for example, Condition~2a.~is used when a main premise contains only one negative literal, but when a main premise contains multiple negative literals, Condition~2b.~allows us to decide that among all these negative literals, the one we want to resolve, to derive a partial resolvent.
+This partial resolvent can have properties that the resolvent, when we resolve all the negative literals, does not have.